gitlabhq/gitlabhq/doc/administration/raketasks/project_import_export.md

     than that of the exporter.
   - For existing installations, the project import option has to be enabled in application settings (`/admin/application_settings`) under 'Import sources'.
+  - The exports are stored in a temporary [shared directory][tmp] and are deleted every 24 hours by a specific worker.

 The GitLab Import/Export version can be checked by using: